 Step 20: Grease Lubrication Points on Your Cub Cadet

-Grease your front wheels, front axle and deck wheels.
+Grease your front wheels, front axle, and deck wheels.
 You will find a grease zerk on each of these items.
-Properly lubricate your lift linkages, pivot points and brake to ensure they are able to move freely.
-I use a tube of high performance grease and a spray lubricant.
+Properly lubricate your lift linkages, pivot points, and brake to ensure they are able to move freely.

-Step 21: Wash the Cub Cadet & Allow to Dry Completely
+Step 21: Wash the Cub Cadet & Allow it to Dry Completely

 I like cleaning my mower on a sunny day.
 Having a breeze is a plus.
 Leaving it in the sun to dry allows the moisture around your electrical components and other areas of your mower to evaporate and completely dry.